Trees in my DNA

 It wasn’t until I visited the birthplace of my German grandmother, and found that the village sat at the edge of a huge pine forest, stretching as far as the eye could see.

 What must she have thought?
-She must have longed for the forests of her childhood and that longing was inherited by me, forever connecting me to her.
+Did she long for the forests of her childhood and that longing was inherited by me, forever connecting me to her?